reinert/requestor/README.md

     Store save(String key, Object value, Level level);

     // Saves data into the store with a time-to-live (TTL) period in milliseconds.
-    // After the TTL expires, the data is deleted and the onExpired event is fired.
+    // After the TTL expires, the onExpired event is fired and the data is removed.
     // Since the data is removed, the onRemoved event is also fired.
     Store save(String key, Object value, long ttlMillis);